aslak3/maxicore32/README.md

 * All instructions are one 32 bit word
 * NOP (0x00000000)
 * Halt
-* Load immediate 16 bit quantity into low half, typically followed by swap and another load
+* Load immediate 16 bit quantity into bottom half or top half
 * Load/Store from/to register rD from/to rM with 16 bit displacement, 3 bit transfer type, optional
   adjustment of rM (for push and pop)
 * ALU: r1<-r2,r3 or r1<-r2 or r1<-r2,imm